 3. How quickly will you respond to edits and questions?

 Any agreed upon deadlines should also be included in this section.
 Many designers loathe the idea of having deadline constraints.
 Take note that it is beneficial to both parties as it will help the client understand when the work will be submitted, and also keep you productive.
 Deadlines should be set by considering setbacks and allowing extra days.
-Never jump into a contract deadline without considering hiccups in the creative process.
+Never jump into a simple graphic design contract template deadline without considering hiccups in the creative process.
 Give yourself additional time to cater for any setbacks.
 This way, the client will be pleasantly surprised should you deliver the project before the stipulated deadline.

 Make sure the client understands what they are expected to provide in order for you to commence working on the project effectively.
 Remember to delineate the chain of command, from the client’s side, so that you are not caught up in the middle of a disagreement.
 The main point of contact should be the person making decisions regarding the project.
 If this is not the case, clarify all terms of decision-making and communication in the freelance design contract template.